jprante/elasticsearch-jdbc/README.md

 `sql.parameter` - bind parameters for the SQL statement (in order)

-`sql.callable` - boolean flag, if true, the SQL statement is interpreted as a JDBC CallableStatement (default: false)
+`sql.callable` - boolean flag, if true, the SQL statement is interpreted as a JDBC CallableStatement (default: false).
+Note: callable statement support is experimental and not well tested.

 `locale` - the default locale (used for parsing numerical values, floating point character.
 Recommended values is "en_US")